 *** Lesson Details ***

-Zane W. starting taking lessons from Guitar Institute of technology graduate, Charlie Lair when he was 12 years old.
+Zane W. starting taking lessons from Guitar Institute of technology graduate, Charlie Lair at 12 years of age and studied with him for 6 years.
 Zane began serious classical voice lessons when he was 18 from Dr. Paul Busselburg, and is now currently taking speech level singing.

 He has taken 8 music theory courses and 8 ear training courses.
 Also, he is a proficient song writer.

-Zane has been teaching both singing and guitar lessons for three years.
+Zane has been teaching both singing and guitar lessons for 4 years.

 ***He recently lost touch with most of his previous students due to working with t.v. show "The Voice" but is passionate about sharing his gift with others now that he is back in Houston.

 Beginner recording consisting of recording through Midi Files and uploading or downloading from Sibelius, including recording your own music and notating it to sheet music through Recording in Real Time

 My name is Lee M., Jr. I have been playing piano for at least 30 years.
 I performed my first recital piece at my home church back in 1974.
 I currently play piano and accompany the organist at Ralston Memorial Presbyterian Church located in northeast Houston.
 I am trained in Broadway, Ear training, and music theory from San Jacinto College North and Houston Baptist University.
 I do play some classical pieces from the Bach and Liszt era.
 I teach beginner, intermediate and advanced students either through the John Thompson series books or from a book of their choosing.
 I have played for several churches in my career: Hibbard Memorial Baptist Church, John Ralston United Baptist Church, First Baptist Church of Jacinto City, and currently Ralston Memorial Presbyterian Church.
 I have been ...

 "Steven is very professional and extremely helpful.
 He always has a smile on and is serious about helping you phrase the music.
 I would highly recommend him to anyone."